 CNC Machine Parts To Take The Heat

 There are dozens of great ways to make prototype parts.
-3D printing in many variations are all the rage these days (and for good reason), but sometimes you still need parts that can take the heat.
+3D printing in many variations (in many materials) are all the rage these days (and for good reason), but sometimes you still need parts that can really take the heat.
 There’s nothing like great CNC Machine prototype parts when you need something for real-life stress and abuse.

 Stronger, Tougher . . .
 Sometimes Better